smansoft/spring-login/README.md

 These projects can be used as templates for creation of new Java Spring Framework projects.

-Project sl-jsp-djpa-eclnk-cache contains more advanced gui, more roles and more advanced implementation of auth (please, see screenshots here: doc/screenshots).
+Projects sl-jsp-djpa-eclnk-cache and sl-jsp-djpa-jc-hib-ehc3-ssl contain more advanced gui, more roles and more advanced implementation of auth (please, see screenshots here: doc/screenshots).

-Also sl-jsp-djpa-eclnk-cache creates default Root Admin (login: 'root' passw: 'root').
+Also sl-jsp-djpa-eclnk-cache and sl-jsp-djpa-jc-hib-ehc3-ssl create default Root Admin (login: 'root' passw: 'root').
 Root Admin cann't be removed, but can be updated (for ex. passw value).

+Project sl-jsp-djpa-jc-hib-ehc3-ssl supports HTTPS and contains scripts (in /ssl) for generation SSL keys and certificates.

 You can launch built applications as using
 	java -jar sl-xxx.war